thunderbird/developer-docs/thunderbird-development/codebase-overview/chat/message-styles.md

 The file **Info.plist** is a [property list](http://en.wikipedia.org/wiki/Property_list) file containing metadata about the theme.

-The following keys are used by Instantbird and Thunderbird:
+The following keys are used by Thunderbird:

 * **DefaultVariant**: The name of the default variant.
 Optional. "default" will be used as the name if this key doesn't exist.
 * **MessageViewVersion**: If the version number provided is &gt;= 3, the main.css file will be used for all variants, otherwise it will be used only for the default variant \(this is for compatibility with old Adium themes.
 In new themes, use the value 4\).